 This is the one with which we’re all familiar.
-Its name actually comes from far more dubious beginnings – a 1864 stock market crash that resulted in a run on the banks.
+Its name actually comes from far more dubious beginnings – an 1864 stock market crash that resulted in a run on the banks.
 The date of that crisis – September 24, 1864 – just happened to fall on a Friday, and, hence, Black Friday was born.
-Nearly a century later, a Philadelphia newspaper used the term to describe the annual rush on the stores on the morning after Thanksgiving.
+Nearly a century later, a Philadelphia newspaper used the term to describe the annual rush to the stores on the morning after Thanksgiving.
 The name stuck, mainly because of what the word “black” came to represent.
 Today, we associate the “black” in Black Friday with the idea that this date represents the first time all year that retailers run a profit instead of a deficit.
 They’re out of the “red” and into the “black.”

 Small Business Saturday

 While the history of the term Black Friday goes back almost 150 years, Small Business Saturday – the second “shopping holiday” in this rather unholy trio – is in its infancy.
-Coined by American Express in 2010, the idea behind Small Business Saturday (we’ll call it SBS for short) was to help promote small businesses across the country, which at the time were being overwhelmed – and overrun – by the discounts and shear size of the big box retailers.
-AmEx works with these small businesses to provide promotional materials for the single-day event, always the Saturday after Thanksgiving, and also runs
+Coined by American Express in 2010, the idea behind Small Business Saturday (we’ll call it SBS for short) was to help promote small businesses across the country, which at the time were being overwhelmed – and overrun – by the discounts and sheer size of the big box retailers.
+AmEx works with these small businesses to provide promotional materials for the single-day event, always the Saturday after Thanksgiving and also runs

 television ads throughout the year highlighting it and its impact.